 A former poor wine-making town in rural Herzegovina, Medjugorje has become a major Catholic pilgrimage destination since, in 1981, the Virgin Mary allegedly appeared to six local children.
 Medjugorje hoax or truth?
 You decide.

 The first apparition of the Virgin Mary was reported on June 24, 1981, by two local children—Ivanka Ivanković and Mirjana Dragicevic.
-The next day, they and four other children—Ivan Dragicevic, Vicka Ivanković, Marija Pavlović and Jakov Colo—reported another vision.
-Some of those six children, now adults, claim to still receive visits by the Virgin Mary almost every day.
+The next day, they and four other children—Ivan Dragicevic, Vicka Ivanković, Marija Pavlović, and Jakov Colo—reported another vision.
+Some of those six children, now adults, still claim to receive visits by the Virgin Mary almost daily.

 The Virgin Mary is said to have first appeared to the children on a hill called Crnica in the village of Podbrdo.
-The vision was allegedly of a white shaped person holding a child in her arms.
+The vision was alleged of a white-shaped person holding a child in her arms.

-Our Lady of Medjugorje, as the apparition is called, is said to bring messages to the six people, who are called “visionaries,” to whom she appeared.
-These messages, including “nine secrets,” have found a following among many Catholics from all over the world.
+As the apparition is called, Our Lady of Medjugorje is said to bring messages to the six people, who are called “visionaries,” to whom she appeared.
+These messages, including “nine secrets,” have found a following among many Catholics worldwide.

 Since the first apparition became known, Medjugorje has quickly grown into one of Europe’s most popular Catholic pilgrim sites.
 Even though Rome hasn’t yet acknowledged the apparitions, more than a million people visit the town each year, making it the third most important apparition site in Europe.